Manav Suthar: Career

+Suthar made his first-class debut against Andhra in the 2021–22 Ranji Trophy on 17 February 2022.
+He made his T20 debut against Madhya Pradesh on 11 October 2022 in the 2022–23 Syed Mushtaq Ali Trophy.

 In July 2023, he was named in India A squad for the 2023 ACC Emerging Teams Asia Cup.
 He made his List A debut for India A against UAE A in the ACC Emerging Teams Asia Cup.

 He also played for Gujarat Titans in the 2024 Indian Premier League.
 In September 2024, he was named in India C squad for the 2024–25 Duleep Trophy.
 He played a 82 run innings against India B. He also took 7 wickets in an innings against India D in the tournament.

+On his Test debut in June 2026 against Afghanistan at the New Chandigarh stadium, Suthar took 6 wickets for 33 runs in the first innings, and he received the player of the match award.
+The same month, Suthar signed with Warwickshire to play two matches in the county championship.
+He finished the county stint with 11 wickets, including a maiden five-fer.

+Suthar is back with Warwickshire Bears playing in 2026 The Championship run in.